wihi-labs/WHIP/0013-initial-voting.md

     - In order to implement the initial governance illustrated in WHIP-12, a [Realms](https://realms.today/) multi-sig DAO is created.
 Members of this multi-sig are refered to as council members in the realms terminology.
     - Council membership is open to all WiHi association members
     - Council members can have a varying 'vote weight'
-    - Vote weight of a council member is the rounded amount of vote power steming from the cap table or 1.
+    - Vote weight of a council member is the integer rounded amount of vote power steming from the cap table or 1.
 At initialisation, the vote weights are distributed as follows Uros: 5, Michael: 5, Mark: 3, Vlad: 2, Saleh: 2, Kevin: 1, Yangchen: 1.
     - Threshold for decision taking is 51% of vote weight.
 Please note, in case some association members are not joining governance their vote weight is not considered in the threshold calculation.
         - Hence, only votes within the WiHi association that are subject to this majority rule can be faciliated by this on-chain voting mechanism.
-All other DAO-wide decision for the time being shall require this simple majority of 51%.
+All DAO-wide decision for the time being shall require this simple majority of 51%.
     - Votes are conducted via the Realms proposal mechanism
     - Vote weights cannot be delegated
     - Voting proposals can be initiated by all council members.